scylladb/sphinx-scylladb-theme/README.rst

 Adding the theme to an existing project
 ***************************************

-If you are installing the project into an existing Sphinx project, follow the next steps:
+If you are installing the theme as a dependency of an existing Sphinx project, follow the next steps:

 1\.
 Add the dependency to the new Sphinx documentation project.
 Open a console prompt and run the following command in the root documentation folder.